juanma-wp/enterprise-block-editor/Module 5 Advanced Block Development/07 Deprecation.md

 });
 ```

-This approach allows the block editor to attempt the most recent deprecations first, optimizing performance
+This approach allows the block editor to attempt the most recent deprecations first, optimizing performance.

+> [!NOTE]
-Check out a [live demo](https://playground.wordpress.net/?blueprint-url=https://raw.githubusercontent.com/Automattic/wpvip-learn-enterprise-block-editor/refs/heads/trunk/examples/deprecation/_playground/blueprint.json) of this example and the [complete code](https://github.com/Automattic/wpvip-learn-enterprise-block-editor/tree/trunk/examples/deprecation) of the basic and multiple deprecation examples above
+> Check out a [live demo](https://playground.wordpress.net/?blueprint-url=https://raw.githubusercontent.com/Automattic/wpvip-learn-enterprise-block-editor/refs/heads/trunk/examples/deprecation/_playground/blueprint.json) of this example and the [complete code](https://github.com/Automattic/wpvip-learn-enterprise-block-editor/tree/trunk/examples/deprecation) of the basic and multiple deprecation examples above.

-## **Strategies for Maintaining Backward Compatibility**
+## Strategies for Maintaining Backward Compatibility

-### **Attribute Migration**
+### Attribute Migration

-If an attribute needs to be renamed, WordPress provides a way to map deprecated attribute names to new ones using a `migrate` function.
+If an attribute needs to be renamed, WordPress provides a way to map deprecated attribute names to new ones using a [`migrate` function](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-deprecation/#migrate).

-#### **Example: Renaming an Attribute**
+**Example: Renaming an Attribute**

 ```javascript
 const v2 = {